 Further on , we compare the percentage of companies on the fundraising and funded side.
 Blue bars show the percentage of companies raising funds while the red line shows the percentage of companies funded in each sector.
 Here are they highlights:

-- Retail and Social Impact verticals have been quite balanced, where the demand has approximately matched the supply.
+- Balanced Retail and Social Impact verticals.
+The demand has approximately matched the supply.

 - Agriculture, Media & Entertainment, Travel & Tourism has been the toughest sector